vx3r/wg-gen-web/README.md

  * Self-hosted and web based
  * Automatically select IP from the netowrk pool assigned to client
  * QR-Code for convenient mobile client configuration
+ * Sent email to client with QR-code and client config
  * Enable / Disable client
  * Generation of `wg0.conf` after any modification
  * Dockerized